A PID (Proportional Integral Derivative) controller works by controlling an output to bring a process value to a desired set point.

 PID Controller Explained!

-Below we will dive into the proportional, integral and derivative as three separate equations, then add them together to create the output, but first, we need to talk about the user input values in the PID controller… the gain settings (P-Gain, I-Gain and D-Gain).
+Below, we will look at proportional, integral, and derivative control as three separate parts before combining them into the final output.
+But first, we need to talk about the user input values in a PID controller: the gain settings, commonly called P-Gain, I-Gain, and D-Gain.

 Gain

-Gain is the term used for “multiplication factor”.
-By adjusting the gain settings (or multiplication factor) of the proportional, the integral and the derivative, the user can control how much effect the PID controller has on the output, and how the controller will react to different changes in the process value.
+Gain is another way of describing a multiplication factor.
+By adjusting the proportional, integral, and derivative gain settings, the user can change how much influence each part of the PID calculation has on the output and how the controller responds to changes in the process value.

 P or Proportional